dzinghan/starter-hugo-academic/content/travel.md

 layout: staticpage
 ---

-i love discovering what the world has to offer! here are the countries and major cities i've been in my life:
+i love discovering what the world has to offer! i went on several trips alone, including my first time in europe at 16.

+here are the countries and major cities i've been in my life:

 * austria: vienna
 * belgium: brussels